 (3.1.1) Except as provided in sections (g)(3.1.3), (g)(3.1.4), (g)(3.1.5), (g)(3.1.6), and (g)(4), the OBD system shall monitor for malfunction any electronic powertrain component/system not otherwise described in sections (e)(1) through (g)(2) that either provides input to (directly or indirectly) or receives commands from an on-board computer or smart device, and any of the following: (1) can affect NMHC, NOx, CO, or PM emissions during any reasonable in-use driving condition, (2) is used as part of the diagnostic strategy for any other monitored system or component, (3) is used as an input to (directly or indirectly) an inducement strategy on 2024 and subsequent model year engines, or (4) is used as an input to (directly or indirectly) or output from an AECD strategy.
 Each input to or output from a smart device that meets criterion (1) or (2) above shall be monitored pursuant to section (g)(3).
 Further detection or pinpointing of faults internal to the smart device is not required.
 If the control system detects deterioration or malfunction of the component/system and takes direct action to compensate or adjust for it, manufacturers may not use the criteria under section (g)(3) and are instead subject to the default action requirements of section (d)(2.2.1)(E) or (d)(2.2.2)(E), as applicable.

-(A) Input Components: Input components required to be monitored may include the crank angle sensor, knock sensor, throttle position sensor, cam position sensor, intake air temperature sensor, boost pressure sensor, manifold pressure sensor, mass air flow sensor, exhaust temperature sensor, exhaust pressure sensor, fuel pressure sensor, fuel composition sensor (e.g. flexible fuel vehicles), and electronic components used to comply with any applicable engine idling requirements of title 13, CCR section 1956.8.
+(A) Input Components: Input components required to be monitored may include the crank angle sensor, knock sensor, throttle position sensor, cam position sensor, intake air temperature sensor, boost pressure sensor, manifold pressure sensor, mass air flow sensor, exhaust temperature sensor, exhaust pressure sensor, fuel pressure sensor, fuel composition sensor (e.g. flexible fuel vehicles), and electronic components used to comply with any applicable engine idling requirements of title 13, CCR section 1956.8 or 1956.8.2, whichever is applicable.

 * * * *